+44 (0) 28 2587 8650

 Home Extensions and Improvements

-Home Extensions and Improvements: FmK have a vast experience in both designing and building House Extensions across Northern Ireland.
-These can be small one room extensions, larger kitchen extension, or large multi room, 2-storey extensions.
-We have also a lot of experience in completing Full Whole-House Refurbishments, focusing around our ECO-Upgrade ethos.
-This is where we improve the entire energy performance of the dwelling as a whole.
+Home Extensions and Improvements: FMK have extensive experience designing and building House Extensions across Northern Ireland.
+These can be small one room extensions, larger kitchen extensions, or large multi-room, 2-storey extensions.
+We have also a lot of experience in completing Full Whole-House Refurbishments, focusing around our ECOHomes and ECO-Upgrade ethos.
 Read More...

 Show less